-The Platinum #3776 Century we tested was purchased from Amazon for well under $100 (real-time price: $71.10).
+The Platinum #3776 Century we tested was purchased from Amazon for well under $100, with the price dropping to as low as $80 at times.
 It was bought in broad, which was said to write like a European medium with a nice, wet line without losing the feedback at the 3776 is known for.

 The Century arrived under two weeks later, in a gift box with instructions, informational material, and a ink cartridge.
 When buying from Amazon through an international seller (even if they are in Japan) you are generally missing out on the warranty coverage and your pen will arrive without a converter.
 That said, you’ll spend about half the price of buying from an official retailer and the pen will be of the same quality.
 The Century arrived in perfect working condition.

 The 3776 Century is a cartridge converter fountain pen with a proprietary cartridge.
-Platinum’s converter is proprietary as well and will sell for under $10 (real-time price: $7.98).
+Platinum’s converter is proprietary as well and will sell for under $10.
 Platinum’s cartridges are easy to find and affordable, but not as popular as those from Pilot.
 Their ink is actually quite nice, with the stock blue ink cartridges being the ideal way to get started with this pen.

 Curious about the name?
 Fun fact: Japan’s Mt.
 Fuji is 3776 meters tall.
 This national treasure’s height inspired the name of this pen.

 The Platinum 3776 Century has a screw-on cap and a metal clip.
 It says “Platinum #3776 Century Made in Japan” around the band, with the Platinum logo in the middle.
 The Century, generally has gold-plated hardware, but is available in rose gold and silver in some models.The silver color won’t be silver, but actually a rhodium-plated trim.